 Most of the soldiers made the trip to Ft.
 Knox by train on Thursday, November 28th.
-They marched west on Madison Street to Fifth Avenue, in Maywood, and then north to the Chicago & Northwestern train station.
-In B Company’s case, they rode on the same train as A Company fro Janesville, Wisconsin.
+They marched down Madison Street to Fifth Avenue in Maywood and then north to the Chicago and North Western train station.
+In B Company’s case, they rode on the same train as A Company.
 In Chicago, the train was transferred onto the tracks of the Illinois Central Railroad which took them to Ft.
 Knox.
 Once at the fort they were met by Army trucks at the station which took them to the fort where they reunited with the men who drove.
 The soldiers lived in six-man tents which had stoves for heat since they were assigned to a newly opened area of the fort and their barracks were not finished.

+Those men who did go home arrived back at the base just before breakfast, which was at 6:00 A.M. on December 26.
 1st/Sgt.
-Richard Danca – on December 26th – was given the job of picking men to be transferred from the company to the soon to be formed HQ Company.
-35 men were picked because they had special training.
+Richard Danca was waiting for them since he had the job of picking men to be transferred to the soon-to-be-formed HQ Company.
+35 men were picked, including Bill, because they had special training.
 Many of these men received promotions and because of their rating received higher pay.
-Bill was one of those assigned to HQ Company and in his case, he was promoted to Technician Fourth Grade or Technical Sergeant.
 HQ Company was divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks which every company had.
-Men were assigned various jobs which included scouts, radio operators, mechanics, truck drivers, and other duties.
+Men were assigned various jobs such as scouts, radio operators, mechanics, truck drivers, and other duties.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.